German battleship Gneisenau: Operation Cerberus

 On 12 January 1942, the German Naval Command, in a conference with Hitler, made the decision to return Gneisenau, Scharnhorst, and the heavy cruiser Prinz Eugen to Germany.
 The intention was to deploy the vessels to Norway to interdict Allied convoys to the Soviet Union.
 The so-called "Channel Dash", codenamed Operation Cerberus, would avoid the increasingly effective Allied radar and patrol aircraft in the Atlantic.
 Vice Admiral Otto Ciliax was given command of the operation.
 In early February, minesweepers swept a route through the English Channel, though the British failed to detect the activity.

 At 23:00 on 11 February, Scharnhorst, Gneisenau, and Prinz Eugen left Brest.
 They entered the Channel an hour later; the three ships sped at 27 kn, hugging the French coast along the voyage.
 The British failed to detect their departure, as the submarine that had been tasked with observing the port had withdrawn to recharge its batteries.
 By 06:30, they had passed Cherbourg, at which point they were joined by a flotilla of torpedo boats.
 The torpedo boats were led by Kapitän Erich Bey, aboard the destroyer Z29.
 General der Jagdflieger (General of Fighter Force) Adolf Galland directed Luftwaffe fighter and bomber forces (Operation Donnerkeil) during Cerberus.
 The fighters flew at masthead-height to avoid detection by the British radar network.
 Liaison officers were present on all three ships.
-German aircraft arrived later to jam British radar with chaff.
 By 13:00, the ships had cleared the Strait of Dover, though half an hour later, a flight of six Swordfish torpedo bombers, with Spitfire escort, attacked the Germans.
 The British failed to penetrate the Luftwaffe fighter shield and all six Swordfish were destroyed.
 Several more attacks were launched over the next two hours, but the Luftwaffe screen repulsed them all.

 Five British destroyers mounted an attack on the German squadron at 16:17.
 The ships attempted to close to torpedo range, though heavy seas and overcast conditions hampered their attack.
 Gneisenau and Prinz Eugen inflicted serious damage to the destroyer Worcester.
 At 19:55, Gneisenau detonated a magnetic mine off Terschelling.
 The mine exploded just forward of the rear gun turret but caused only minor damage.
 Slight flooding was quickly stopped, though the shock disabled the center turbine.
 The ship stopped for less than 30 minutes before resuming the voyage; by 03:50, Gneisenau and two destroyers reached Helgoland.
 After being joined there by Prinz Eugen, the ships left for Kiel, but thick ice in the canal forced the ships to stop in Brunsbüttel.
 While maneuvering in port, Gneisenau struck a submerged wreck.
 The collision tore a hole in the hull and caused some minor flooding.
 Gneisenau reached Kiel the following day, where she went into a floating dry dock at the Deutsche Werke dockyard.